microsoft/ebpf-for-windows/docs/GettingStarted.md

 The tests in Ebpf-For-Windows are written using the [Catch2](https://github.com/catchorg/Catch2) test framework.

 There are 2 types of tests present:
-1. End-to-End tests - These exercise the entire path: User API, verifier, jitter, execution context and mock extensions.
+1. End-to-End tests - These exercise the entire path: User API, verifier, jitter, execution context, and mock extensions.
 2. Unit tests – These exercise a specific component in isolation.

 ### end_to_end.exe